Peloton recalls 2.2 million exercise bikes due to safety hazard

 Peloton has already received 35 reports of the seat post breaking and detaching from the bike during use, the CPSC said, including 13 reports of injuries that include a fractured wrist, lacerations and bruises.

 This is not the first time Peloton has faced a widespread recall.
-In May 2021, it was forced to recall all of its treadmills after a child's death.
+In May 2021, it was forced to recall 125,000 of its Tread+ treadmills after a child's death and other problems involving the machines.

 Peloton's stock was down more than 7% following Thursday's announcement.